Kiki (Citroen Berlingo)

 - Manual Transmission

 The front seats 2 people and has plenty of compartments to store things you need on the road.
 The back has 1 area that is either a bench or transforms in to a huge bed. .
 The secondary area further in the back is a fixed bed for 2 with a lot of compartments to store any of your things.
 There are also plenty of drawers and cupboards everywhere to get you organised.
-The trunk holds the kitchen and refrigerator.
+The trunk holds the kitchen, pots, pans, cutlery and water tank.

 - Full insurance